arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 Installations that start using ArangoDB 3.4 will use an optimized on-disk format for storing documents using the RocksDB storage engine.
-This format cannot be used ArangoDB 3.3 or before, meaning it is not possible to downgrade from a fresh 3.4 install to 3.3 or earlier when using the RocksDB engine.
+This format cannot be used on ArangoDB 3.3 or before, meaning it is not possible to perform an in-place downgrade from a fresh 3.4 install to 3.3 or earlier when using the RocksDB engine.
+For more information on how to downgrade, please refer to the [Downgrading](../Downgrading/README.md) chapter.

-Installations that were originally set up with older versions of ArangoDB (e.g. 3.2 or 3.3) will continue to use the existing on-disk format for the RocksDB engine even with ArangoDB 3.4.
+Installations that were originally set up with older versions of ArangoDB (e.g. 3.2 or 3.3) will continue to use the existing on-disk format for the RocksDB engine even with ArangoDB 3.4 (unless you install a fresh 3.4 package and restore a backup of your data on this fresh installation).

 In order to use the new binary format with existing data, it is required to create a logical dump of the database data, shut down the server, erase the